Our research is editorially independent but we may earn a commission for purchases made through our links.

 Things launch from West 77th Street and Central Park West at 9am, but people camp from very early to claim nearby spaces at West 75th and 59th Streets.
 Columbus Circle is known for being an excellent spot, thanks to multi-level shops where you can score a toasty warm indoor seat when things open at 9am.
 As another alternative, 59th to 38th Streets are good, too.

-On the official website, there are a lot of details and information on this year’s event.
+On the official website, there are a lot of details and information on the event.
 Probably the most helpful tool is the parade route map, which helps provide a mental picture of exactly where those prime viewing spots are.
-Most questions one would have been answered online.
+Most questions can be answered online.